seshusai309/ICE-/README.md

                   informative resources, and proactive safety measures to enhance your knowledge and preparedness.\

    VISIT THE CODE AND SEE THE WEBSITE AND EXPLORE THE WEBSITW :)

-Network Collaboration: We collaborate with a network of medical professionals, emergency responders, and healthcare institutions to facilitate effective communication and optimize your care during emergencies.